Travis Puts the Color Back in Taylor’s Face

 Abby McMorris

 Hi Ribbon readers!
 My name is Abby McMorris, and I’m here to bring you everything there is to know about Taylor Swift.
 From musical and performance analyses, opinions, to overall praise, I aim to spark meaningful, important conversations about being a powerhouse woman like Taylor.
-I also write for Her Campus at Texas and run my own website, Abby’s Anthology.
+I also run my own website, Abby’s Anthology, and have written for various student publications.
 Outside of writing, I’m a dog mom, an avid reader, Pinterest addict, movie lover, and proud Longhorn!
 Welcome to Ribbon Magazine and happy reading!

 Previous